aspose-imaging-cloud/aspose-imaging-cloud-java/docs/ImagingApi.md

 ## **createDeskewedImage**
 > byte[] createDeskewedImage(CreateDeskewedImageRequest request)

-Crop an image.
+Deskew an image.
 Image data is passed as zero-indexed multipart/form-data content or as raw body stream.

 ### **CreateDeskewedImageRequest** Parameters
 ```java